yogeshmpandey/GenAIExamples/FaqGen/docker/ui/svelte/README.md

 Here're some of the project's features:

-- Summarizing Uploaded Files: Upload files from their local device, then click 'Generate Summary' to summarize the content of the uploaded file.
-The summary will be displayed on the 'Summary' box.
+- Summarizing Uploaded Files: Upload files from their local device, then click 'Generate FAQ' to summarize the content of the uploaded file.
+The FAQ  will be displayed on the 'FAQ' box.
-- Summarizing Text via Pasting: Paste the text to be summarized into the text box, then click 'Generate Summary' to produce a condensed summary of the content, which will be displayed in the 'Summary' box on the right.
+- Summarizing Text via Pasting: Paste the text to be summarized into the text box, then click 'Generate FAQ' to produce a condensed FAQ of the content, which will be displayed in the 'FAQ' box on the right.
-- Scroll to Bottom: The summarized content will automatically scroll to the bottom.
+- Scroll to Bottom: The FAQ content will automatically scroll to the bottom.

 <h2>🛠️ Get it Running:</h2>